Mustafa0849/Stellar-Hackathon-Project/EXTENSION_BUILD.md

-# Building Nova Wallet as a Chrome Extension
+# Building Caelus Wallet as a Chrome Extension

-This guide explains how to build and install Nova Wallet as a Chrome browser extension.
+This guide explains how to build and install Caelus Wallet as a Chrome browser extension.

 ## Prerequisites